How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding

 - Don’t apply herbicides too soon before or after overseeding.
 Check herbicide labels for how long to wait which is typically 6–8 weeks.
 Make sure the herbicide is formulated for your varieties of grass.

-Bare patches can be caused by hot, dry weather.
-These conditions are also conducive to several lawn diseases, such as: rust; dollar spot; brown patch; and dog spot.
+Bare patches in the lawn can be caused by hot, dry weather.
+These conditions are also conducive to several lawn diseases, such as rust, dollar spot; brown patch, and dog spot.
 Heavy traffic is another cause of bare patches.

 Here are the steps for patching bare spots in the lawn.
 The steps for re-seeding the entire lawn are nearly the same.